Crime and the Criminal Justice System

 What happens in juvenile proceedings?

 Like other criminal proceedings, juvenile delinquency proceedings begin with investigation and arrest.
 Law enforcement officers respond to crimes by trying to find out what happened.
 The officers may gather evidence and question witnesses and suspects, either before or after they arrest a suspect.
-Youth counselors may also perform some of these tasks.
+Juvenile Probation Officers may also perform some of these tasks.

 Why are juvenile proceedings different from adult criminal cases?

 In juvenile proceedings, the rules are flexible because the goal is to rehabilitate, rather than punish the minor who commits a crime.
 In other words, the primary objective is to guide you back into behaving and living in a way that is socially and legally acceptable.
 Therefore, the law enforcement and juvenile justice people involved are allowed to be flexible in the decisions they make.
-For example, a police officer may decide that an act of delinquency is not serious enough to go to court.
-The officer may give you a warning instead of arresting you.
+For example, a police officer may decide that an act of delinquency is not serious enough to require arrest and may instead give you a warning.
 However, the officers and the court must also consider public safety, and must work to prevent criminal behavior.

 What will an officer do after arresting me?